microsoftcertifiedtrainer/how-to-get-certified/readme.md

   - Submit the completed online form.

 - Study for the exam!
+Study resources may include:

+    - Microsoft Official Courseware

+    - Microsoft Virtual Academy

+    - Channel 9

+    - Microsoft Press Exam Prep Books

+    - Community Forums & Blogs

 - Travel to the testing center on the scheduled date and time to take the exam.